Employee Spotlight: Julia Stoops, user experience designer and director of Web and Digital

 I’m proud that our team has done a really great job on some very big, very complex sites.
 There are so many challenges, so many moving parts.
 When you do it right, you make it look easy.
 But it’s actually a deeply engaging challenge, and when the finished site is validated by a focus group, it’s really satisfying.

-What led you to this type of work?
+What led you to become a website designer?

 The behind-the-scenes aspect of how our culture is made is interesting to me.
 Even when I was a kid watching TV, I had no desire to be a presenter or star.
 Instead, I thought it would be fascinating to be a studio camera operator.
 In a very real sense, I’m still behind the scenes.
 It’s a place where I thrive.